 I think it’s self care to pursue something that makes you happy.
 It doesn’t matter if it’s a nap, a facial, eyelashes, a run, a movie marathon, or a lip plump.

 Body autonomy.
 That’s all.
 That’s it.
-That’s what body modification comes down to, and always will: we have the choice to make the changes we want (or need) and the means to do it.
+Herein lies what body modification comes down to, and always will.
+We have the choice to make the changes we want (or need) and the means to do it.
 So we can, and we will.
-If you want to think about why something is trending or why you feel compelled to change, go for it—I do, but then I go back on my merry way and think instead about the joy I feel for doing something for myself.
+If you want to think about why something is trending or why you feel compelled to change, go for it!
+I do, but then I go back on my merry way and redirect my focus to the joy I feel for doing something for myself.

-My tip: ask yourself why, sit with it, and then decide if it serves you to act on it or not.
-And always remember that you are perfectly fine as-is without any kind of modification, and the decision to change should be completely up to you, for you.
+Here’s my best tip: ask yourself why and sit with it.
+Then, decide if it serves you to act on it or not.
+And always remember that you are perfectly fine as-is without any kind of modification!
+The decision to change should be completely up to you, for you.

 I have two examples: